Between Potential and Performance: What Helps Underachieving Gifted Adolescents?

 31 January 2024

-Each year, the number of children choosing individual homeschooling rises, including a portion who are gifted.
-For some parents, this represents a deliberate life choice.
-Conversely, other parents feel compelled to do so due to recurrent neglect of their child's giftedness.
+Each year, the number of children opting for individual homeschooling continues to rise – including a number of gifted children.
+For some parents, this is a conscious lifestyle choice.
+Others, however, feel compelled to take this step due to repeated lack of recognition of their child's giftedness.

 31 January 2023